samtupy/nvgt/doc/src/references/builtin/Audio/Classes/sound/Methods/play_wait.md

 # play_wait
-Starts playing the sound, blocking the calling thread until it's finished.
+Starts playing the sound, blocking the calling thread until it is finished.

 `bool sound::play_wait();`